 With Lana Wilson, Jason Ishikawa, Susan Norget, Gabriele Caroti and John Von Thaden

-Jason Ishikawa is an Executive at Cinetic Media where he overseas international sales for the company.
+Jason Ishikawa is an Executive at Cinetic Media where he oversees international sales for the company.
 Recent documentaries he is working on include Hale County This Morning, This Evening, Filmworker, Love Means Zero, People’s Republic of Desire and The Gospel of Eureka and this year’s Oscar Nominees Abacus: Small Enough to Jail, Last Men in Aleppo and Strong Island.
 Prior to joining Cinetic, Jason worked at The Film Sales Company where he was the Senior Director of Acquisitions, Financing and Sales.
 During his tenure, he sold over 100 titles across domestic and international territories.
 Jason graduated from New York University’s Tisch School of the Arts and holds a BA in Cinema Studies.

 SUSAN NORGET (Susan Norget Film Promotion) is a film marketing and publicity agency that has represented the work of some of the world’s most acclaimed documentarians including Werner Herzog, Joshua Oppenheimer, Liz Garbus, Errol Morris, Steve James, and Jehane Noujaim.
 The company represents films at major international festivals, including Cannes, Toronto and Sundance, and has spearheaded over 400 release campaigns.
 Projects the company has promoted have been honored with 4 Best Documentary Feature Oscars (and 23 nominations), 87 Independent Spirit awards and nominations, 31 Gotham awards and nominations, 15 IDA Best Feature awards,19 DGA Best Documentary awards and nominations, and dozens of top Cannes and Sundance prizes.
 Susan works regularly with producers seeking distribution for their projects and offers strategic advice and creative gameplans to help successfully bring their films to the marketplace.
 She also frequently works on awards campaigns and is a member of the Academy of Motion Pictures Arts and Sciences.